PhantomCybernetics/phntm_bridge/README.md

 # Phantom Bridge

 Fast WebRTC + Socket.io ROS2 bridge written in Python for real-time data and video streaming, teleoperation, HRI, and remote monitoring.
-Comes with Docker Container control, CPU and Wifi monitoring capabilities and customizable Web UI and peer client API.
+Comes with Docker Container control for the host machine, CPU and Wifi monitoring, customizable Web UI and peer client API.

 ## Features
 - ROS Topic and Service discovery